Safety Instructions (ace, ace 2)#

 NOTICE – Using unsuitable lenses may damage camera components or the lens itself.

-Make sure your lens is compatible with the lens mount dimensions given in the Maximum Allowed Lens Intrusion topic.
+Make sure that your lens is compatible with the lens mount dimensions given in the Maximum Allowed Lens Intrusion topic.
 If you try to mount a lens with an overall lens intrusion that is larger than specified, you may damage the lens or the filter holder and the camera may not work properly anymore.

 Suitable lenses are available via the Basler website.